Slavery in the Ottoman Empire

-A member of the Ottoman slave class, called a kul in Turkish, could achieve high status.
+Individual members of the Ottoman slave class, called a kul in Turkish, could achieve high status in some positions.
 Eunuch harem guards and janissaries are some of the better known positions an enslaved person could hold, but enslaved women were actually often supervised by them.
-However, women played and held the most important roles within the Harem institution.
+However, women played and held the most important roles within the harem institution.

-A large percentage of officials in the Ottoman government were bought slaves, raised free, and integral to the success of the Ottoman Empire from the 14th century into the 19th.
+A large percentage of officials in the Ottoman government were bought as slaves, raised free, and integral to the success of the Ottoman Empire from the 14th to 19th centuries.
 Many enslaved officials themselves owned numerous slaves, although the Sultan himself owned by far the most.
-By raising and specially training slaves as officials in palace schools such as Enderun, where they were taught to serve the Sultan and other educational subjects, the Ottomans created administrators with intricate knowledge of government, and fanatic loyalty.
+By raising and specially training slaves as officials in palace schools such as Enderun, where they were taught to serve the Sultan and other educational subjects, the Ottomans created administrators with intricate knowledge of government and fanatic loyalty.